dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 <img src="images/preliminaries/mri_example.png" width="300"/>

-__Note:__ Phyical environment (temperature, scanner parameters, etc.) has a huge impact on the captures image.
-Which means that an image of the same person might look different captures a second time.
+__Note:__ Physical environment (temperature, scanner parameters, etc.) has a huge impact on the captured image.
+This might result in totally different images of the same person.

 **Computer Tomography**